onyango-granton/c_ATM/README.md

 ## Security Note
 This system is for educational purposes only.
 In a real-world scenario, additional security measures would be necessary, such as encryption for sensitive data and secure password handling.

+## Contributing
+Feel free to fork this project and submit pull requests with any enhancements.

+## License
+This project is open source and available under the [LICENSE](LICENSE)